What exactly is Crowdfunding?

 - Time duration till the campaign will the run

-Since we are discussing crowdfunding in India, let’s start with the list of famous crowd funding portals in India.
+Since we are discussing crowdfunding in India, let’s start with the list of famous crowdfunding websites in India.

-Ketto, Wishberry, fuel a dream and some new start-ups which are some of the known portals in this space.
+Ketto, Wishberry, fuel a dream are startups which are some of the known portals in this space.

 How successful is Crowdfunding for startups in India?